The solution turned out to both simple and excellent.

 Neal rode in the big truck with Celeste.
 I rode with Julian and Beverly.

-“I swear that bitch is so fucking smug,” Beverly said once we were in the car.
-Beverly made her voice all high and bitchy.
+“I swear she is so fucking smug,” Beverly said once we were in the car.
+Beverly made her voice all low and ethereal.
 “Ooo I’m a witch I can do anything I want —”

 Celeste was disgusted but unsurprised when she saw the carnage at the house.
 “Hunters,” she said.
 “Hate monsters so much they do everything they can to become them!”
 She gave Beverly a smug, combative smile as she said it and Beverly bristled.